 Distance: 3.5 miles

-The Sugar Hill Loop Trail is as well-maintained as it is challenging, as it extends around and over Sugar Hill, the large ridge north of Oxbow Lake Park in Saint Paul, Virginia.
-The site provides a good workout, suitable for beginner to intermediate mountain bikers, as well as historic sites like remnants of an 18th-century settlement midway through the trail. // 16348 Industrial Park Road, Saint Paul
+The Sugar Hill Loop Trail is as well-maintained as it is challenging, as it extends around and over Sugar Hill, the large ridge north of Oxbow Lake Park in St. Paul, Virginia.
+The site provides a good workout, suitable for beginner to intermediate mountain bikers, as well as historic sites like remnants of an 18th-century settlement midway through the trail.
+16348 Industrial Park Rd., St. Paul

 Distance: 2.5 miles